X-Ray Spex: Career

 Styrene was inspired to form a band by seeing the Sex Pistols in Hastings and, through their live performances, she and X-Ray Spex became one of the most talked about acts on the infant punk scene.
 The band played twice at the punk club The Roxy during its first 100 days.
 In March, the band played with The Drones and Chelsea.
 In April, they shared the bill with the Buzzcocks, Wire, and Johnny Moped.
 Their first Roxy gig was only their second live appearance.
 It was recorded and their anthem "Oh Bondage Up Yours!" was included on the influential Live at the Roxy WC2 album.
 Styrene was nineteen years old at the time of the recording.
 The publicity from this gig led to a "near residency", particularly on Sunday nights, at The Man in the Moon pub, King's Road, Chelsea, and record label interest.

 In late September 1977, a studio recording of "Oh Bondage Up Yours!" was released as a single.
 Today, the 45 is regarded as their most enduring artefact, both as a piece of music and as a sort of proto-grrrl catchphrase.
 Opening with the spoken/screamed line, "Some people think little girls should be seen and not heard but I think—oh, bondage, up yours!", the song could be interpreted as a premonition of the riot grrrl movement 15 years later, although Styrene herself insists it was more intended as an anti-consumerist/anti-capitalist jingle, and was not exclusively feminist in nature.

-Lora Logic left the band aged 16 in late 1977 to form a new group called Essential Logic.
-She was replaced on saxophone, first temporarily by John Glyn (who later joined Wreckless Eric's band), and then permanently by Rudi Thompson (also known as Steve Rudi).
+Just months after the release of that first single, Logic was replaced on saxophone without notice.
+After a brief hiatus from music, Logic formed Essential Logic the next year.
+Logic was replaced briefly by John Glyn (who later joined Wreckless Eric's band), who was then replaced by Rudi Thompson (also known as Steve Rudi).

 In November 1978, the band released their debut album.
 With the exception of "Identity", which was partially based on Styrene witnessing Bromley Contingent member Tracie O'Keefe slash her wrists in the restroom of the Roxy, the rest of Germfree Adolescents dealt with the anti consumerist theme.
 Indeed, The Guardian newspaper described the album as containing "unrivalled anti-consumerism anthems".